 The operation takes several seconds or minutes, depending on the capacity of the memory card.
 If you want to use a certain percentage so that it can be read by other devices, you must exclude it from the private partition.
 The 50:50 partitioning command looks like this:

 Now, and in the future, downloaded apps are fully written to the MicroSD card.
 Only system apps and updates use the internal memory.
-This means, you should never again get error messages due to lack of space if an app update is pending.
+This means that you should never again get error messages due to lack of space if an app update is pending.

 MicroSD cards are not as fast as the internal memory of the smartphone.
 So don't waste money on the cheaper ones, and instead get yourself memory cards with a reasonable read throughput.
-The Extreme Pros and the Extreme Plus MicroSD cards by Sandisk have proved to be the best value for the money in our opinion.
-With 74 MB/s write throughput, you should not experience any delays in everyday life and profit from a considerably larger memory.
+The Extreme Pros and the Extreme Plus MicroSD cards by Sandisk have proved to be the best value for the money, in our opinion.
+With 74 MB/s write throughput, you should not experience any delays in everyday life and benefit from considerably more memory.

 Interestingly, only the LG G4 was able to correctly read the acquired memory.
 Samsung showed unnaturally high amounts of occupied memory and Sony's value was even negative.
-Nevertheless, we did not have any complications, and even when we were connected to the computer, we were able to access all of our data properly, even though we could only see the shared, and not private, portion of the memory there.
+Nevertheless, we did not have any complications, and even when we were connected to a computer, we were able to access all of our data properly.
+However, we could only see the shared, and not private, portion of the memory there.
 Difficulties arose only when it came to system updates (see above).